Discover the best and brightest projects on kickstarter

 In This Role, You Will:

-- You emphasize with creators and recognize the challenges of the creative process and bringing projects to life.
+- You empathize with creators and recognize the challenges of the creative process and bringing projects to life.

 We like to be happy, healthy, and inspired.

 We offer 25 vacation days, four months parental leave, time off for creative and volunteer work,employer-paid health benefits, and plenty more — from cultural events, screenings, and art shows to company meals and fresh produce from our rooftop garden.

 Team Kickstarter is only just over a hundred people — still a tight-knit group, considering everything that’s happened so far.
 Every week brings new challenges, and every week we work together to meet them.
 (We also have plenty of fun together: hack days, happy hours, trips, workshops, movies, lunches, and a lot of laughing.)